barnabas243/lscc-website/content/collections/pages/en/plan-a-visit.md

         content:
           -
             type: text
-            text: 'Whether you’re exploring faith or looking for a church family, we’d love to journey with you.
-Join us for one of our Sunday services!'
+            text: '  We’d love to welcome you this Sunday.
+Pick a service, get directions, and tell us you’re coming!'
       -
         type: paragraph
         attrs: